trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 Because it's just a JSON string, it could be delivered in many ways -- for example, in the response to an HTTPS request which triggered the issuance process.

 !!! info "Send via Trinsic"
-    In the future, we will offer the ability to send a credential directly to a Trinsic user's wallet.
+    Trinsic also offers the ability to send a credential directly to a Trinsic user's wallet.

     [Click here](../reference/services/credential-service.md#exchange-credentials) to learn more about this feature.

 ---